mfakhrusy/mfakhrusy-blog/content/posts/2020-07-16-to-do-list/index.md

 1. No, or Maybe, or Yes, or a state between those 3,
-2. extremely improbable, but, I don't know,
+2. extremely improbable, but I don't know,
 3. that seems like a good idea,
 4. it's not for me to judge,
 5. I bloody hope so.